newsteinking/docker/docs/chapter0.rst

 SEAN's Paradise
 ----------------------

-I think that My Life as Software Engineer was torrible , but it's role fo social is important so, I keep going for better life & software development
+I think that My Life as Software Engineer was torrible , but it's role for social is important so, I keep going for better life & software development